Custom Python functions

 Quicklizard's pricing engine supports running custom functions written in Python.

-You may define two kinds of functions - a pricing rule function or a cost function.
+You may define five kinds of functions - a pricing rule function, a condition function, a cost function, before pricing, or after pricing.

 Use these functions to apply custom logic that generates a new price recommendation in a way that is not available as part of the pre-defined pricing rules on QL's online UI.